 Is a personal weather station suitable for you only because you are a weather buff?
 Nope.
 You may want to maximize plant growth in your garden.
 Alternatively, you may merely want to learn the weather conditions in your environment.
 So, let’s check one of the best weather stations in the market.

 WeatherFlow Smart Home Weather Station

 There are no moving parts to wear out even though having a simple installation.
 You feel the simplicity even in the unboxing part.
-There are the “Sky” sensor, “Air” sensor, a hub and a pole mounting brackets in the box.
-It also comes with a solar panel attachment, charger and lastly, a USB cable.
+There are the “Sky” sensor, “Air” sensor, a hub, and pole mounting brackets in the box.
+It also comes with a solar panel attachment, charger, and lastly, a USB cable.
 There are “Amazon Basics” batteries included in the pack.
-The solar panel accessory is for Sky sensor.
+The solar panel accessory is for the Sky sensor.

 - It is the easiest device that can ever be installed.
 In other words, it is definitely a piece of cake.

 - The modernistic design it employs is a pleasure.

 - Sometimes it has some issues with connection but after a router reset it works well.